exasol/transformers-extension/doc/user_guide/user_guide.md

 ## Setup
 ### Install the Python Package

-There are multiple ways to install the python Package.
+There are multiple ways to install the Python Package.
 You can use Pip install, Download the Wheel from GitHub or build the project yourself.
-Additionally, you will need a Script language container.
+Additionally, you will need a Script Language Container.
 Find the how-to below.

 #### Pip